Extending the Applicability Condition in the Formal System $\lambda\delta$

-According to our type policy, the sort of index $k$ is typed by the sort of index $\Next{h}{k}$ where $\Next{h}{}$ is function chosen at will as long as a monotonicity condition is satisfied.
+According to our type policy, the sort of index $k$ is typed by the sort of index $\Next{h}{k}$ where $\Next{h}{}$ is function chosen at will as long as an extension condition is satisfied.

-\begin{definition}[iterated static type assignment] \ObjLabel{lstas} A ``sort hierarchy parameter'' is any function $\Next{h}{}$ satisfying the strict monotonicity condition: $k < \Next{h}{k}$.
+\begin{definition}[iterated static type assignment] \ObjLabel{lstas} A ``sort hierarchy parameter'' is any function $\Next{h}{}$ satisfying the strict extension condition: $k < \Next{h}{k}$.
 Moreover $\MIter{n}{h}$ will denote $h$ composed $n$ times.
 For a natural number $n$, the relation $\LSTAS{h}{L}{T}{U}{n}$ defined in \FigRef{lstas}{}, indicates that $U$ is the $n$-iterated ``static'' type of $T$ in $L$ according to $\Next{h}{}$.

 \end{definition}

 \begin{Figure}{Iterated static type assignment}{lstas} \ and we are interested in proving that any sequence of such steps staring from $\CLOSURE{L}{T}$, is finite when $\SNV{h}{g}{L}{T}$.
 This is the strong normalization of a relation $\step{rst}$ comprising the steps in \EqRef{rst}.
 We remark that the interest in this result lies on the very powerful induction principle it provides for proving properties of valid terms.
 We shall need this power for the preservation theorem.
 Notice the side condition $T_1\neq T_2$ ensuring that $\step{r}$ is not reflexive (we can prove that \DefRef{cpr}{} forbids single-step reduction cycles), and the side condition $\DA{h}{g}{L_1}{T_1}{d+1}$ ensuring that $\step{t}$ cannot be applied indefinitely (otherwise, $\CLOSURE{L}{\Sort{k}}\step{t}\CLOSURE{L}{\Sort{(\Next{h}{k})}}$ is always possible).